u-boot/u-boot/doc/usage/environment.rst

     contains hardware identification information such as type string and/or serial number ethaddr
-    Ethernet address
+    Ethernet address.
+If CONFIG_REGEX=y, also eth*addr (where * is an integer).

 These variables can be set only once (usually during manufacturing of the board).
-U-Boot refuses to delete or overwrite these variables once they have been set once.
+U-Boot refuses to delete or overwrite these variables once they have been set, unless CONFIG_ENV_OVERWRITE is enabled in the board configuration.

 Also: